twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 Data Analysis
 -------------

-The majority of data used in data analysis, machine learning and AI applications require manual cleaning and processing.
+The majority of data used in data analysis, machine learning and Artificial Intelligence :ref:`(AI) <ai>` applications require manual cleaning and processing.
 At best, a bespoke pipeline must be created for each use case.

 A data analyst typically goes through these steps: